laro/Cilia/README.md

       ```

-## Function/Loop Parameter Passing
+## Function Parameter Binding
+Each parameter in Cilia has a "parameter passing mode" that defines how its argument is passed and used — whether it’s input-only, mutable, output, copied, moved, or forwarded.
-The basic idea is to have the most efficient/appropriate parameter passing mode as the _default_, and to give more the intent than the technical realization.
+The basic idea is to have the most efficient/appropriate parameter passing as the _default_, and to give more the intent than the technical realization.
 Taken from [Cpp2 / Herb Sutter](https://hsutter.github.io/cppfront/cpp2/functions/) (who extended/generalized the `out` parameters of C#).
 - **Default is passing as `in`**-parameter.
     - So if no parameter passing keyword is given, `in` parameter passing is used.